lethang7794/learning-devsecops/chap-06.md

 - anyone with a _**public key** can encrypt_ a message, yielding a ciphertext,
 - but only those who know the corresponding private key can decrypt the ciphertext to obtain the original message.

-n a digital signature system,
+In a digital signature system,

 - a sender can use a private key together with a message to create a signature.
 - anyone with the corresponding _**public key** can verify_ whether the signature matches the message, but a forger who does not know the private key cannot find any message/signature pair that will pass verification with the public key